nv-legate/legate/docs/legate/source/usage.rst

 -----------------------

-Python programs using the Legate APIs (directly or through a Legate-based library such as cuNumeric) can be run using the standard Python interpreter:
+Python programs using the Legate APIs (directly or through a Legate-based library such as cuPyNumeric) can be run using the standard Python interpreter:

 .. code-block:: sh